ShahriarRezghi/serio/USAGE.md

 };
 ```

 Here we do the job of ```SERIO_REGISTER``` manually.
-We define ```_serialize()``` function in your class that serializes size first and then all the items.
+We define ```_serialize()``` function that serializes size first and then all the items the container holds.
 Then we define ```_deserialize()``` function that deserializes size and resizes the container and then deserializes all the items.
-Please note that if you serialize size of vector it will have size_t type and it's size will be platform dependent so we use ```Serio::Size``` here so the serialized data will be portable.
+Please note that if you serialize size of vector it will have size_t type and it's size will be platform dependent so we use ```Serio::Size``` here and the serialized data will be portable.
 Now your container is ready to be serialized and deserialized.

 # Raw Arrays
 You can serialize raw arrays (currently fixed size) using a structure provided by ```Serio``` which is ```Serio::Array<T, Size>```.
 Here is an example: